Common Cold

 Some people who recover may develop a post-infectious cough.
 A persistent cough lasts more than three weeks and continues for up to eight weeks after an upper respiratory virus infection.
 People with post-infectious cough are usually not contagious as long as other symptoms have subsided.
 Still, it's significant to visit your doctor to rule out other cold-related complications.

-How to treat a cold?
+How to Treat a Cold?

 Treating a common coldTrusted Sourceis focused on alleviating its symptoms and taking steps to avoid complications.